CybersecurityMom/aqs-corner-senior-cybersecurity-framework/README.md

 ## 👩🏾‍💻 About the Creator

-Created by **Aqueelah Emanuel**, Founder of **AQ’S Corner LLC** — a mother-daughter cybersecurity education initiative supporting seniors, families, and communities often overlooked in traditional security training.
+Created by **Aqueelah Emanuel**, Founder of **AQ’S Corner LLC**, a mother-daughter cybersecurity education initiative supporting seniors, families, and communities often overlooked in traditional security training.

 Her work focuses on accessible, human-centered cybersecurity and digital empowerment.
 The **Senior Cybersecurity Framework Model™** represents one part of a larger mission to ensure no generation is left behind.